leewtai/leewtai.github.io/courses/linear_regression/lectures/modules/prereq-intro-stat.md

 mean housing price because they earn commission as a fraction of the selling price and one big sale could suffice for one's annual income (i.e. they want to be sensitive to the presence of rich buyers).

 The spread statistics allow us to know how much data is within a certain range.
-For example, the fraction of data that is $k$ SD's away from the average is upper-bounded by $$\frac{1}{k^2}$$.
-So there can be at most $\frac{1}{2^2}$ , i.e. 25% of the data that is away from the average beyond 2 SDs (see Chebyshev's inequality).
+For example, the fraction of data that is $$k$$ SD's away from the average is upper-bounded by $$\frac{1}{k^2}$$ .
+So there can be at most $$\frac{1}{2^2}$$ , i.e. 25% of the data that is away from the average beyond 2 SDs (see Chebyshev's inequality).
 The amount of data within one IQR from the median is at least 50%.
 In some sense, it allows us to know the quality of the location statistic.

 Overall, these statistics are helpful because they give us a picture of the distribution of the data without plotting and later provide a concrete number that we can measure change.